 1. They help you control your schedule and avoid downtime.

 Hiring a third-party company to handle preventive maintenance seems convenient until you see service delays, inconsistent results, and coordination headaches.
-On the other hand, if you rely on your skilled team members to make time in their day for preventive maintenance tasks, they could fall behind on their more complicated work.
+On the other hand, if you rely on your skilled team members to make time in their day for preventive maintenance tasks, they could fall behind on their more technical work.

 Having a dedicated lube technician on your staff eliminates both problems.
 You’ll have more control over your schedule and the quality of the work.
 Work gets done when you need it — and to your standards.